 Chardonnay 1) character in TV series "Footballer's Wives" 2) neutral grape variety with an affinity to oak aging, but can also be produced unoaked

-Gewürztraminer - only if you like the flavour of lychees and rose petals; its spiritual home is northern Italy
+Gewürztraminer - only if you like the flavour of lychees and rose petals; its origin is northern Italy, its spiritual home Alsace

 Pinot Gris / Grigio - actually, the same grape; Pinot Gris is rich, aromatic and fat when produced in Alsace; Pinot Grigio is crisp and minerally when from Italy

 Pinot Noir - thin-skinned, hedonistic, elusive people tend to like this grape variety; was the star of 2004 film, Sideways

 Riesling - ancient and vastly-underrated late-ripening Germanic grape that makes crisp, aromatic, complex wines - Austrian versions in particular are full-bodied, food-friendly and completely dry.
 Can be petrolly, but not in the way that cheap lager tastes like aviation fuel.

 Sauvignon Blanc - bit of a one-trick pony, this was the first really popular grape in the backlash against oaky Chardonnay, rapidly followed by Pinot Grigio; comes in ripe, tropical versions (new world, think Marlborough) or lean and steely (e.g. Loire) - in either case, it should taste of freshly cut grass, gooseberries, nettles but, if underripe, cat's pee